 Children listen to each other and respond positively to other people’s learning.
 They are encouraged to ask questions, make suggestions and celebrate success/achievements.
 Confidence and self-esteem are raised during this valuable time.
 Speaking and listening skills are also modelled, developed and extended.
 Children help each other to improve and extend their learning, raising the quality and standards of learning and achievement.
 Photographs of projects in progress and achievements are taken and inserted into planning files.

 Pupil progress in independent learning is observed and discussed during staff meetings.
 Assessments for Foundation Stage personal, social and emotional development and PSHE are shared and moderated.

 As a staff we are continually seeking new research/ articles on creativity and how children learn.
 We review and improve our provision through evaluation of how we organise the learning environment, plan for and facilitate children’s learning.
 We are also involved in a creative learning process.
 Everyone at Armathwaite School is a learner and we are all learning all the time!

-Autumn 2002 Primary Leadership Paper No.7 Creativity states that: –
+Autumn 2002 Primary Leadership Paper N0.7 creativity states that:

 “Effective learning involves: